ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/extending_a_catalogfactory.md

 If you need to prepare special fields for products or categories, or you need to do a mapping, then the easiest way is to extend the CatalogFactory.

 The factory maps the data from the provider to the standard `CatalogElements` or `ProductNodes`.
 It is called every time a product is provided by the data provider.
 For each provider a factory is defined.
 Some data providers could be Content items or eContent.
-The data provider is defined the `silver_eshop.default.catalog_data_provider` parameter.
+The data provider is defined by the `silver_eshop.default.catalog_data_provider` parameter.

-For more information about data providers see [Catalog data provider](../catalog_features/catalog_data_providers.md).
+For more information about data providers, see [Catalog data provider](../catalog_features/catalog_data_providers.md).

 The following example provides one more mapping for a complex Field Type Keyword.

-It extends the Content Type `ses_product` by adding a new Field Tags (ezkeyword).
+It extends the Content Type `ses_product` by adding a new Field Tags (`ezkeyword`).
 In the backend you can now add tags to your products:

 ![](../../img/catalog_cookbook_1.png)